Blinken urges Hamas to agree Gaza truce as he meets Israel leaders

 "We will enter Rafah and we will eliminate the Hamas battalions there with or without a deal," the right-wing premier told hostage families, his office said.

+In talks with Netanyahu on Wednesday, Blinken reiterated US opposition to an Israeli assault on Rafah.

+Blinken "reiterated the United States' clear position on Rafah," State Department spokesman Matthew Miller said, two days after Blinken voiced opposition to an assault over concerns for the safety of civilians sheltering in the southern Gaza city.

-Ahead of what promised to be a difficult meeting with Netanyahu in Jerusalem, Blinken too met privately with hostage relatives in Tel Aviv.
+Ahead of his talks with the Israeli leader, Blinken met privately with hostage relatives in Tel Aviv.

 In rare scenes for the top US diplomat, who has faced furore at home and abroad over the administration's support for Israel in its campaign against Hamas, Blinken was greeted outside his Tel Aviv hotel by Israeli demonstrators waving US flags.